schneirob/audiobpot/README.md

 AudioBPot your personal "Audio Book Podcast Feed Creator Robot"

+Sick of listening to audio books in your local mp3 player when podcast players are so good at remembering the position you stopped playing?
+This python script creates a static podcast feed to be served locally in your WiFi by any available web server in your local network.

 ## python package requirements

 python version and modules used during development of the application